jerryevalentine/credit-risk-classification/report-template.md

-# Module 12 Report Template
+# Supervised Learning - Credit Risk Classification

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis - this analysis examines lending data.
+* This reposity examines lending data.
 A key column seems to be loan_status.
 Machine learning examines data and learns patterns in the data.
 This can help explain why some loans are in good standing while others are not.
 * Explain what financial information the data was on, and what you needed to predict - there are different types of columns, from loan size (characteristics of a loan), borrow income information, and credit items, such as derogatory marks.
 The categories of data cover important factors that do impact loan status.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).